hashicorp/terraform/website/docs/provisioners/local-exec.html.markdown

   form "/bin/bash", "-c", "echo foo".
 If `interpreter` is unspecified, sensible defaults will be chosen based on the system OS.

+* `environment` - (Optional) block of key value pairs representing the environment of the executed command. inherits the current process environment.

 ### Interpreter Examples

 ```hcl